6 of the Best Feature Lighting Ideas for Vaulted or Tall Ceilings

 Vaulted ceilings are architectural arched or pitched forms in your ceiling.
 Originally used in cathedral architecture, they offer the interior a sense of grandeur by providing large amounts of space and beautiful architectural lines.

 A vaulted ceiling can be the most beautiful architectural feature in a large living space such as a kitchen, lounge or dining area.
-Often found in barn renovations with exposed beams to give the space a warm rustic style, they can bring large amounts of light and air into the space.
+Often found in barn renovations or as in the photo above an old school house renovation, with exposed beams to give the space a warm rustic style, they can bring large amounts of light and air into the space.
 With the additional space created by opening up a ceiling there is the opportunity to hang large feature lights such as this aluminium ceiling pendant by Baliga which is 46cm tall and 46cm wide.

 Lighting for difficult spaces